LucasBouland/ORM/README.md

 Projet ORM C# Bachelor 3 Ingesup
 Participants:
- -ARSAC Guillaume
+ * ARSAC Guillaume
- -BEZANCON Pierre
+ * BEZANCON Pierre
- -BOULAND Lucas
+ * BOULAND Lucas
- -GBAHA Patrick
+ * GBAHA Patrick

 ### What is this repository for? ###